ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 **Unresolved requirement**

-After exporting and running the Headless Eclipse, it is possible that an error will occur stating "An error has occured.
-See the log file [...]".
-After inspecting the log file, it is possible that the exported Eclipse can't resolve the module, because some bundles are missing ("Unresolved requirement: Require-Bundle: [...]").
+After exporting and running the Headless Eclipse, it is possible that an error will occur stating "*An error has occured.
+See the log file [...]*".
+After inspecting the log file, it is possible that the exported Eclipse can't resolve the module, because some bundles are missing ("*Unresolved requirement: Require-Bundle: [...]*").

 To resolve this, add the missing plugin(s) to the contents of the product file, in the Contents tab.